-- (a) Measures must be taken to ensure all pipes are clean and to prevent material getting inside the pipe during laying operations. - (b) Pipes must be inspected immediately prior to laying to ensure cleanliness. - (c) Outside working hours, the end of the pipe must be kept tightly sealed to prevent ingress by water or trench materials. - (d) Particular care must be taken where the pipe end could be affected by stormwater flows or groundwater levels under all conditions. - (e) An antibacterial lubricant suitable for use with potable water must be used on all gaskets and rubber rings coming into contact with potable water (see Section 6.2.1.1 Suitability for contact with drinking water).
+- (a) Measures must be taken to ensure all pipes are clean and to prevent material getting inside the pipe during laying operations. - (b) Pipes must be inspected immediately prior to laying to ensure cleanliness. - (c) Outside working hours, the end of the pipe must be kept tightly sealed to prevent ingress by water or trench materials. - (d) Particular care must be taken where the pipe end could be affected by stormwater flows or groundwater levels under all conditions. - (e) An antibacterial lubricant suitable for use with drinkingpotable water must be used on all gaskets and rubber rings coming into contact with potable drinking water (see Section 6.2.1.1 Suitability for contact with drinking waterSuitability for contact with drinking water).